Skip to main content

 Example of detecting and blocking malicious tools

-Along with your own tools, you may also use third-party MCP servers.
-While these servers can provide valuable functionality, they may also expose tools that behave in unexpected or malicious ways due to tool poisoning or changes in tool behavior.
-Updates to an MCP server can introduce new tools with unknown functionality.
+In addition to your own tools, you can connect to third-party MCP servers.
+While these servers provide useful functionality, they may expose tools that behave unexpectedly or maliciously.
+Tool poisoning or changes in tool behavior can introduce these risks.
+Updates to an MCP server can add tools with unknown functionality.

-These risks may not appear immediately, since a tool could try to influence the agent's behavior selectively by reacting to changes in the agent's environment and context.
+These risks may not appear immediately.
+A tool could selectively influence agent behavior by reacting to changes in the agent's environment and context.

-This example demonstrates how AIDR policy blocks a tool with malicious instructions embedded in its description.
-To follow this example, you:
+In this example, you use an AIDR policy to block a tool with malicious instructions in its description.
+To follow this example:

-Build a minimal MCP server in Python with a tool intentionally configured to behave maliciously through its description.
+2. Build a minimal MCP server in Python with a tool that contains malicious instructions in its description.

-Build a client consuming the tools provided by the server, and protect it with the MCP collector.
+3. Build a client that consumes the tools provided by the server, and protect it with the MCP collector.

 Set policy rules

-To follow this example, set up rules for detecting malicious instructions in the tool description in the policy assigned to the MCP collector.
-Select your policy in the list on the Policies page or click the policy link on the collector details page.
+To follow this example, set up rules in the MCP collector policy to detect malicious instructions in tool descriptions.
+On the Policies page, select your policy from the list, or click the policy link on the collector details page.

-- Under Prompt Rules, click the Malicious Prompt detector button if it is not already highlighted.
+3. Under Prompt Rules, if the Malicious Prompt detector button is not already highlighted, click it.

 Build malicious MCP server